 Northampton College will host a multi-faith ‘Iftar’ dinner to mark Ramadan and bring together communities from across the county.

-The dinner, which will be attended by Conservative MP for Northampton South Andrew Lewer, will see up to 100 people gather for a special meal after sunset on Thursday, May 31.
-Nazmul Quanine, the High Commissioner of Bangladesh, will be the guest of honour.
+The dinner, which will be attended by Conservative MP for Northampton South Andrew Lewer, will see up to 120 people gather for a special meal after sunset on Thursday, May 23.

 Northampton College principal Pat Brennan-Barrett said: “Northampton is a town with residents from all four corners of the globe, representing almost every country, every religion and every race.
 We are thrilled to be bringing the community together under one roof to celebrate Ramadan.”